HINSDALE -- Two separate altercations were alleged at a town of Hinsdale Board of Selectman meeting Wednesday night.

 Daniels said that Goddard "bumped his chest" against Sullivan.

 "I had to get in the middle of it and broke it up," Daniels said.
 "We cleared the room out."

 Goddard said he never touched Sullivan.

 Goddard alleged that Sullivan questioned his manhood and called him a puppet of Conner.
-He accused Sullivan of saying "how does it feel to be emasculated by a woman in front of everybody," Goddard said.

 State police responded after Daniels called for backup, but no arrests were made at the meeting.
 A spokesman for the state police said troopers did not witness the incident.

 State police took down a report in which Goddard alleged he was heckled by Sullivan and Sullivan accused Goddard of shoving him.

 Daniels said that Hinsdale Police Officer Kerri Striebel escorted Goddard out of Town Hall.
 When she returned, Daniels said she saw town resident Laura Galliher "bump" Striebel into a wall.
 Striebel declined to comment.

 Galliher, reached by phone, said she had "no idea" what the allegations were about.
 She said she hasn't been notified of any possible charges.

 Daniels said she expected charges to be filed against Galliher on Friday in Central Berkshire District Court.
 There was no record of such a filing as of late Friday afternoon.